SFASU Planetarium SFASU Planetarium Stephen F. Austin

-For buses, enter campus from E. Starr Avenue by turning onto Clark Blvd (see map).
-A convenient bus drop-off is located on the right side of the traffic circle (between the STEM building the Old Stone Fort).
+For buses, enter campus from E. Starr Avenue by turning onto Raguet St. (see map).
+Turn left into the parking lot behind the STEM Building.
+Let your students off at the SW corner of the STEM building.
 Buses are required to park at the Coliseum Parking Lot during the show.
 For personal vehicles, parking may be available in the two lots adjacent to the STEM building.
 All personal vehicles are required to display a parking pass during normal business hours (M-F, 7 am – 4 pm).
-A free temporary parking pass is available at the University Parking & Traffic Office located at 1925 Wilson Drive (first floor of Wilson Parking Garage, email@example.com).
+A free temporary parking pass is available at the Information Booth located on Griffith Blvd or at the University Parking & Traffic Office located at 1925 Wilson Drive (first floor of Wilson Parking Garage, firstname.lastname@example.org).
 Paid parking is also available at the nearby Student Center Parking Garage located across the traffic circle from the Planetarium ($2/hr).

 The Planetarium is a very specialized immersive STEM classroom.
 It is not a movie theater.
 Please advise your students the appropriate behavior in the planetarium is the same as it is in their classrooms.
 For the comfort and safety of all planetarium visitors, we ask that everyone comply with the following policies.